Global Health

 We have reduced the tuition cost by nearly $4,000 to help address affordability and reduce barriers for the future of public health.

 The Oregon State MPH participates in the Western Regional Graduate Program.
-You may be eligible to save about $12,000 in tuition over the course of the program.
+You may be eligible to pay in-state tuition, saving you about $37,000 over the course of the program.

 We’re here to help